kivy/kivy/doc/sources/guide/inputs.rst

 .. _vjoy: http://vjoystick.sourceforge.net

-Mostly you'd want to debug your application with multiple controllers, or test it against _other_ types of controllers (e.g. different brand).
-Such thing might require buying additional piece of hardware.
-Instead of that you might want to use some of available controller emulators such as |vjoy|_.
+Mostly you'd want to debug your application with multiple controllers, or test it against _other_ types of controllers (e.g. different brands).
+As an alternative you might want to use some of the available controller emulators, such as |vjoy|_.